Microsoft Azure Logo

 Windows Azure Logo 2010-2012

 The newly created platform used the Windows wave-shaped flag icon as its logo.
 It was light blue and had a radial gradient to white.
-On the right were the words “Windows Azure,” and the words looked like they were written together.
-The black round sans serif font was the same as other Microsoft services.
+On the right were the words “Windows Azure,” which looked like they were written together.
+The black, round, sans-serif font was the same as that used in other Microsoft services.

 2011 – 2012